Illustration showing a CRM dashboard connected to an SMS message bubble, representing SMS CRM integration paths

 A worked example: CRM webhook to Arkesel SMS API

 The example below is a minimal Node.js webhook handler.
-It receives a CRM webhook, runs consent and quiet-hours checks, and calls the Arkesel Developer API to send the SMS.
+It receives a CRM webhook, runs consent and quiet-hours checks, and calls the Arkesel SMS API to send the SMS.
 Replace the placeholder API key with your own from the Arkesel dashboard — never hardcode secrets.

 // webhook-handler.js — Node.js (Express)